safespring/web/content/blogg/2022-03-terraform-module.md

 disk, 2 VCPUS and 4 GB of RAM.
 It will be attached to the default network which gives the instance a public IPv6 address and a private IPv4 address.
-The instance will have no data disks and will be a member of the `default` security group which will contain rules that allow traffic from the instance egress to the world on IPv4 and IPv6.
+The instance will have no data disks and will be a member of the `default` security group which will contain rules that allow traffic from the instance to the world on IPv4 and IPv6 (egress).
 Since the flavor is of type local disk, the disk_size parameter will be ignored and the local NVMe disk that is defined in the flavor (100GB) will be used for the Ubuntu operating system.